Chemical reactions & equations

 This is due to the significant release of heat and light that occurs during the chemical combination reaction of Mg & O2.
 Although a small amount of heat is absorbed to initiate the burning of magnesium with atmospheric oxygen, the quantity of heat absorbed is minimal as compared to the substantial heat released during the chemical transformation.
 Therefore, despite the initial heat absorption, the overall process is exothermic.

-Activity-1.2:
+Activity-1.2: (Precipitation reaction)

 This activity is designed to explore the chemical reaction between lead nitrate and potassium iodide solutions under room temperature conditions.